Welcome to my complete beginner’s guide to What is Cryptocurrency.

 - Trustless: No trusted third parties means that users don’t have to trust the system for it to work.
 Users are in complete control of their money and information at all times.

-- Encrypted: Each user has special codes which stop their information from being accessed by other users.
+- Encrypted: Each user has special codes that stop their information from being accessed by other users.
 This is called cryptography and it’s nearly impossible to hack.
 It’s also where the crypto part of the crypto definition comes from.
 Crypto means hidden.
 When information is hidden with cryptography, it is encrypted.

 - Global: Countries have their own currencies called fiat currencies.
 Sending fiat currencies around the world is difficult.
 Cryptocurrencies can be sent all over the world easily.
 Cryptocurrencies are currencies without borders!